I. Scope

 IV.
 Ownership of Intellectual Property

-However, the Institution and its personnel are permitted to use or modify such materials for internal educational and administrative purposes, including reporting to accreditation agencies.
-Excluded from the understanding in this paragraph are works published by an established publishing house and sold to students through a vendor.
-In addition, in selected cases (for example, cases that involve substantial use of institutional resources) Earlham may negotiate a different understanding than is identified here; such an understanding must be negotiated prior to the creation of the property and should be initiated by Earlham.
+Policy with respect to pedagogical materials seeks to balance the needs of all faculty members and Earlham as an institution.
+Materials created for pedagogical purposes, such as syllabi and tests, are considered to be owned by the person who authored them.
+However, the institution and its personnel are permitted to use or modify such materials for internal educational and administrative purposes, including reporting to accreditation agencies.
+Excluded from the understanding in this paragraph are works that have been published by an established publishing house and sold to students through a vendor.
+Additionally, in selected cases (for example, cases that involve substantial use of institutional resources) Earlham may negotiate a different understanding than is identified here; such an understanding must be negotiated prior to the creation of the property and should be initiated by Earlham.

 V. Procedure

-In instances when the creator and Earlham share ownership of intellectual property rights, what expenses Earlham will cover to develop the property will be determined in negotiation with the College’s Academic Dean, and counsel as pertinent.
-In situations in which it is deemed Earlham holds no ownership of the intellectual property, the creator is free to pursue development of their intellectual property at their own discretion.
+In instances when the creator and Earlham share ownership of intellectual property rights, what expenses Earlham will cover to develop the property will be determined in negotiation with Earlham’s Chief Academic Officer, and counsel as pertinent.
+Earlham may, at its sole discretion, assign the Earlham’s intellectual property rights entirely to the Creator(s).

 VI.
 Fund Distribution for Earlham-owned Intellectual Property